Multivariable CLT for critical points: Generalities and main result

 \subsubsection{Sufficient conditions for (A2)}

-Certain sources are the main references for the finiteness of the second moment of the number of critical points \cite{AL} \cite{EF}.
-As a matter of fact, the proofs of these results contain, as a by-product, the proof of the continuity of the second moment w.r.t. the level.
-Inspired by the tools of these papers, in Appendix \ref{s:app:geman}, we provide a proof of the following proposition that extends their results and implies (A2).
+Our main references for the finiteness of the second moment of the number of critical points are \cite{AL} and \cite{EF}.
+As a matter of fact, the proofs of these results contain, as a by-product, the proof of the continuity of the second moment of $N(v,B)$ defined in \eqref{a:1} w.r.t. $v$.
+Inspired by the tools of these papers, in \ref{s:app:geman}, we provide a proof of the following proposition which extends their results and implies {\rm(A2)}. \begin{proposition} Suppose that the random field $\X$ satisfies {\rm(A1)} and \begin{itemize} \item[] (A5) : For all $\mu \in {\mathbb S}^{d-1}$, the random vector $X''(0) \mu$ has a N.D. distribution. \item[] (A6) : The integral $\displaystyle \int \tfrac{ \| r^{(4)}(t)- r^{(4)}(0)\|} {\|t\|^d} \ \dd t$ converges at $0$. \end{itemize} Then, \begin{itemize} \item For all compact $B \subset \R^d$, the second moment of $N(v,B)$ is finite. \item For $B$ sufficiently small, the second moment of $N(v,B)$ is continuous as a function of $v$. \end{itemize} \end{proposition}